BIGJRA/BIGJRA.github.io/reborn.md

 |*Float Stone*      |$400           |
 |*Binding Band*     |$1700          |

-Grab a Soul Candle for a quest later on, and a Stick for a different quest later on.
+Grab a Soul Candle and a Stick for later quests.

 To the right, you'll see one of your gang members making a sale: